layilin/SP23-33852/_annotations/guidelines second round of footnoting.md

 The [internal] is something that Alex requested we add to any location where we would end up inserting a clickable link to take the reader to that other line within Grainger

-## Double-check and standardize plant and animal names
+## Double-check and standardize plant and animal names (and references to families)

-Use https://www.itis.gov/ to double-check scientific names for plants and animals
+Use https://www.itis.gov/ to double-check scientific names for plants and animals.
+This is a comprehensive database with accepted names for plants and animals.

 Examples of plant names: *Hura crepitans* L., *Passiflora tripartita* (Juss.)
-Poir. (note that sometimes, name abbreviations are in parentheses, and sometimes they are not)
+Poir.
+Note that sometimes, name abbreviations are in parentheses, and sometimes they are not.
+Also note that while the binomial is italicized, the name abbreviations for botanists are not.
+Also not that the genus is capitalized, and the species is not.

-Examples of animal names: *Scomberomorus cavalla* (Cuvier, 1829), *Leontopithecus caissara* Lorini and Persson, 1990 (note that sometimes, the namer and date are in parentheses, and sometimes, they are not.
-Also, unlike plant names, animal names include dates)
+Examples of animal names: *Scomberomorus cavalla* (Cuvier, 1829), *Leontopithecus caissara* Lorini and Persson, 1990.
+Note that sometimes, the namer and date are in parentheses, and sometimes, they are not.
+Also, unlike plant names, animal names include dates.

----
+If you cite the name of a family, it should be capitalized but not italicized.
+For example, see this example footnote: